Eating organic food is not enough, the pots & pans you use must be toxic-free as well. For that you can use best non stick pans without Teflon.

 2. Blue Diamond Ceramic – Best Oven Safe

-Being the best ceramic nonstick pan, the company claims it is dishwasher safe, but we disagree with the claim as it will quickly damage the pan’s coating.
+Being the best ceramic nonstick pan, the company claims it is dishwasher safe, but we disagree with the claim as doing so frequently will damage the pan’s coating.
 Our advice is to hand wash the pan, and this will increase its lifespan.

 3. All-Clad E785S264 HA1 – Best Dishwasher Safe